mhschmall/Esp32-Blog-Server/README.md

 In the esp32blog.ino file:

+Please refer to the setting_preview.png file for how to configure the arduino IDE for deploying to a Waveshare ESP32-S3.

 Set the SSID and password for the access point you are connecting to.
 No connecting to a network behind a captive portal at this time.

+Set the SD* pins for the device you want to use.
+Currently set for Waveshare ESP32-S3

 Set an admin account name and unique admin password.

+Set the correct time parameters, or your posting dates/times will be wrong.

+Currently index.html only shows five blog entries at a time.
+This can be changed by setting ENTRIES_PER_PAGE to a new value.
+Admin page is fixed at 5 entries per page.

 On boot, watch the serial output, it will tell you what IP your server is connected as.